NotArb/Jupiter/BOTCONFIG.md

 - `wrap_unwrap_sol`: Whether to automatically wrap and unwrap SOL for transactions. (default: true)
 - `min_spend`: The minimum amount to spend per swap operation.
 - `max_spend`: The maximum amount to spend per swap operation.
-- `auto_priority_fee`: Use Jupiter's auto priority fee feature.
-(This will use an additional rpc call on Jupiter)
 - `min_priority_fee_lamports`: The minimum priority fee for transactions in lamports.
   - Alternatively, you can use `min_priority_fee_sol` which will do the lamport conversion for you.
 - `max_priority_fee_lamports`: The maximum priority fee for transactions in lamports.